paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-807-composition-of-the-department-of-the-navy.md

 <a id="section-8062"></a>
 ## § 8062.
 United States Navy: composition; functions
 **(a)** The Navy, within the Department of the Navy, includes, in general, naval combat and service forces and such aviation as may be organic therein.
-The Navy shall be organized, trained, and equipped primarily for prompt and sustained combat incident to operations at sea.
-It is responsible for the preparation of naval forces necessary for the effective prosecution of war except as otherwise assigned and, in accordance with integrated joint mobilization plans, for the expansion of the peacetime components of the Navy to meet the needs of war.
+The Navy shall be organized, trained, and equipped for the peacetime promotion of the national security interests and prosperity of the United States and for prompt and sustained combat incident to operations at sea.
+It is responsible for the preparation of naval forces necessary for the duties described in the preceding sentence except as otherwise assigned and, in accordance with integrated joint mobilization plans, for the expansion of the peacetime components of the Navy to meet the needs of war.

-**(b)** The naval combat forces of the Navy shall include not less than 11 operational aircraft carriers.
-For purposes of this subsection, an operational aircraft carrier includes an aircraft carrier that is temporarily unavailable for worldwide deployment due to routine or scheduled maintenance or repair.
+**(b)** The naval combat forces of the Navy shall include not less than 11 operational aircraft carriers and not less than 31 operational amphibious warfare ships, of which not less than 10 shall be amphibious assault ships.
+For purposes of this subsection, an operational aircraft carrier or amphibious warfare ship includes an aircraft carrier or amphibious warfare ship that is temporarily unavailable for worldwide deployment due to routine or scheduled maintenance or repair.

 **(c)** All naval aviation shall be integrated with the naval service as part thereof within the Department of the Navy.
 Naval aviation consists of combat and service and training forces, and includes land-based naval aviation, air transport essential for naval operations, all air weapons and air techniques involved in the operations and activities of the Navy, and the entire remainder of the aeronautical organization of the Navy, together with the personnel necessary therefor.